In this three-part series of blogs, our UX Strategist Liz Jones explores the principles of user experience and how they apply to the real world.

 - you have never completed a task here before.

-When you arrive somewhere new, you look for signposts, labels and other familiar language to help you out.
+When you arrive somewhere new, you look for signposts, labels and other familiar languages or symbols to help you out.
 Tourists can come from all walks of life (ages, cultural backgrounds, languages, etc) so it’s incredibly important for signposts to be universally meaningful.